PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/1 - GRAPH PROPERTIES pt1.md

 ### Clique
 An undirected graph G=(V,E) with 𝐶 ⊆ V as a subset of V has the following property:<mark>
 the sub-graph G[C] is complete</mark>
+* Maximal Clique:  a clique V'⊆V which is not contained inside a larger clique
+* Maximum Clique: a clique V'⊆V with the maximum cardinality
+  * a Maximum Clique is also Maximal, the opposite is not always true.
+* Clique Number ω(G): the cardinality of its maximum clique
+  *

 ### Bipartite Graph
 A graph G=(V,E) is bipartite if